 You can determine the charge left in your battery by looking at the battery level indicator lights on the battery itself.
 Press the button next to the lights and the lights glow to show how much charge is left in the battery.
 The indicator lights remain lit for a few seconds after you press the button.
 You can check the charge with the battery in or out of your PowerBook.

-If your battery runs low while you are working, you can put your PowerBook to sleep and replace the battery with a charged one.
-The internal backup battery provides enough power to maintain the contents of RAM for up to 3 minutes while you change the battery.
+If your battery runs low while you are working, you can shut down your PowerBook and replace the battery with a charged one.